01100001/01100001.github.io/_posts/2016-02-17-rtorrent-ps-seedbox.md

 	# Make the start script executable
 	chmod a+x ./start

-> Instead of naming the rTorrent instances ambiguously such as rtorrent1, rtorrent2, etc., I'd recommend naming them after the category of torrents or the tracker.
+> Instead of naming the rTorrent instances ambiguously such as rtorrent1, rtorrent2, etc., I'd recommend naming them after the category of torrents or the tracker for which the instance is dedicated.
 >
-> And if you plan to take this route, you could set the sudo user's home directory to `/torrents/rtorrent` as well.
+> And if you plan to take this route, you might as well set the sudo user's home directory to `/torrents/rtorrent`.
 That is, instead of this as detailed in one of the earliest steps:
 >
 > 	adduser --home /torrents/rtbox dinky
 >